mahmoud-tech/SF-BOT/README.md

 i tested the proejct before sumbitting all you need to an environment variable in railway DISCORD_TOKEN -> your bot token goes here.
-6. A **nightly task** (midnight) resets streaks for users who missed yesterday and fires 💀 notifications.
-7. **Best streak** is tracked separately and never decremented.